oat-sa/taohub-articles/forge/Developer Guide/translate-tao-into-other-languages.md

 ### Data

-Data are stored in the knowledge base and could be translated for content created by the user thanks to the translate button feature that create an alternate value in a different language, that why in that previous example “Elections in the United States” have been translated into “Elections américaines”.
+Data are stored in the knowledge base and could be translated for content created by the user thanks to the translate button feature that create an alternate value in a different language, that why in that previous example “Elections in the United States” has been translated into “Elections américaines”.

-For build-in content, those translation are store in the knowledge base during the installation.
-We use RDF file to store in each extensions folder all content that require translation.
-For instance the following example is extracted from taoItems/locales/fr-FR/taoItem.rdf and deals with the property Item Content Label and Comment that in previous example had been translated into “Contenu de l’item” in French.
+For build-in content, those translations are stored in the knowledge base during the installation.
+We use RDF files to store in each extensions folder all content that require translation.
+For instance, the following example is extracted from taoItems/locales/fr-FR/taoItem.rdf and deals with the property Item Content Label and Comment that in a previous example had been translated into “Contenu de l’item” in French.